TABLE OF CONTENTS

 An example of an air cooled GPU is the MSI Gaming X Trio variant of the Nvidia RTX 3080 Ti (what’s Ti?).
 This model uses three TORX 4.0 85 mm fans, which have double-ball bearings and blades that are linked (in pairs) on the outer ring.

 These fans cool the 2.9-slot heatsink, which draws heat from precision-machined core-pipes.
-The Gaming X Trio also has thermal pads for additional heat dissipation on specific board components.
+The Gaming X Trio also has thermal pads for additional heat dissipation on specific board components (like VRAM).

 Blower Style Air Cooling